gotthardp/lorawan-server/doc/Troubleshooting.md

 ### Browser reports NS_ERROR_NET_INADEQUATE_SECURITY

 You are using old version of Erlang that does not support the newest ciphers required by HTTP/2.
-Erlang 20 is recommended for TLS/SSL.
+The latest Erlang is recommended for TLS/SSL.

 As a quick fix, in Mozilla you can disable the checks in `about:config`, by setting `network.http.spdy.enforce-tls-profile` to `false`.